Prajaktap60/newforb/README.md

 7. To show the sales trend over time for each car model.
 8. To present all insights through a single interactive Power BI dashboard.

-4. Objectives (Dashboard 2)
-1. To analyze car sales performance across multiple manufacturers
-2. To identify top-selling and low-selling brands
-3. To compare pricing trends and revenue contribution
-4. To track sales trends over time
-5. To support data-driven decision-making for business and marketing strategies

 5. Dataset Description
 The dataset used in this project contains the following key fields: